jdougan/banzhaf-byte/README.md

 as input again.
 The first 2 columns are PartyName and Votes, and the rest are Banzhaf calculation data.
-The `--header` switch specifies how much header is output: nothing at all, just column labels, or both the ID block and column labels.
+The `--header` switch specifies how much header is output: nothing at all, just column labels, or both the ID block and column labels (default).
 If no headers, then the file is suitable to be used as tab delimited input.

 Bytemag file format
 --------------------
 The bytemag format consists of a block of lines of identifying information, followed by an empty line separatior.
 If there are zero line of id, then the file still must contain the empty line separator.

 This is followed by a block of lines that each have 2 fields separated by a colon: party name label, and the number of votes they command